f3-factory/F3com-data/base/main.md

 ### exists

-**Return TRUE if hive key is not empty, or timestamp and TTL if cached**
+**Return TRUE if hive key is not set, or timestamp and TTL if cached**

 ``` php
 $f3->exists( string $key ); bool